-To address the counterparty risk of the flat plate of foreign currency over-the-counter ("OTC") derivative transactions and repurchase transactions, the Bank signs the Credit Support Annex ("CSA") agreement under the ISDA agreement and the GMRA agreement if necessary and regulates the process of collection and payment of collaterals and margins under the CSA and GMRA agreements.
+Under the overall framework of collateral management of the Bank's credit approval business, the Bank formulated the counterparty credit risk management framework to clarify rules for the measurement of collaterals of derivatives business, claims of collaterals caused by changes in transaction exposure, and monitoring of collaterals.
+To address the counterparty risk of the flat plate of over-the-counter ("OTC") derivative transactions and foreign currency repurchase transactions, the Bank signed the Credit Support Annex ("CSA") agreement under the ISDA agreement and the GMRA agreement as necessary and standardized the process of collection and payment of collaterals and margins under the CSA and GMRA agreements.
 If the credit rating is downgraded, the threshold and minimum transfer amount of collaterals of the Bank's foreign currency OTC derivatives transactions and repurchase transactions with some counterparties are adjusted according to the CSA and GMRA agreements.